ubilabs/react-geosuggest/README.md

 This component uses [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for namespacing the CSS classes.
 So styling should be easy and without conflicts.
 See the [geosuggest.css](https://github.com/ubilabs/react-geosuggest/blob/master/src/geosuggest.css) for an example styling.

 ### Note:

-`geosuggest__suggests--hidden` class is added to auto hide the suggestion list.
-Copy the below style in your CSS file.
+The `geosuggest__suggests--hidden` class is added to hide the suggestion list.
+You should copy the style below into your CSS file.
 ```
 .geosuggest__suggests--hidden {
   max-height: 0;